PivotMasterNM/AMD-OSX-10.13.6/README.md

-# AMD-OSX-10.13.6
+# Ryzen-OSX
-My Personal Hackintosh Setup using macOS 10.13.6 and an AMD Ryzen CPU/Chipset
+My Personal Hackintosh Setup using macOS 10.13.6 (should work on 10.14 and 10.15 too) and an AMD Ryzen CPU/Chipset